peteroupc/peteroupc.github.io/morealg.md

 An application of the continued fraction algorithm is the following algorithm that generates 1 with probability _G_(_m_, _&#x2113;_)<sup>&minus;_k_</sup> and 0 otherwise, where _k_ is an integer that is 1 or greater (see "Continued Fractions" in my page on Bernoulli factory algorithms).
 The algorithm starts with _pos_ = 0, then the following steps are taken:

 1. **Get the partial denominator given _pos_, _k_, _m_, and _&#x2113;_**, call it _kp_.
-2. Do the following repeatedly, until this run of the algorithm returns a value:
+2. Do the following process repeatedly, until this run of the algorithm returns a value:
     1. With probability _kp_/(1 + _kp_), return a number that is 1 with probability 1/_kp_ and 0 otherwise.
     2. Do a separate run of the currently running algorithm, but with _pos_ = _pos_ + 1.
 If the separate run returns 1, return 0.